Benzales/combar/README.md

     flask run
     ```

 You should now be able to interact with your Flask application and PostgreSQL database.
-Remember, any changes to your Flask application's models will